AhmedAbouelkher/omega-docs/content/webhooks/create_endpoint.md

 - `video.ready_to_watch` ❌ Triggered when video is ready to be watched right now.

-- `video.deleted` ⚠️ Triggered when the video is successfully deleted.
+- `video.deleted` ✅ Triggered when the video is successfully deleted.
+    > Called when the video is marked for deletion. (not when it is actually deleted.)

-- `video.failed_to_delete` ⚠️ Triggered when the video deleted failed.
+- `video.failed_to_delete` ✅ Triggered when the video deleted failed.
+    > Called when the video failed to be marked for deletion. (not when it is actually deleted)

-- `video.deletion_reverted` ⚠️ Triggered when the video deletion is reverted.
+- `video.deletion_reverted` ✅ Triggered when the video deletion is reverted.
+    > Called when the video deletion is reverted.

 **Keys:**